Reference Site Map

 ● About Porphyria, Porphyria Overview, Porphyria Types, Testing, Diet & Nutrition, Drugs & Porphyria, Special Considerations, History of Porphyria, from American Porphyria Foundation.

-● Porphyria from House.Wikia.com.
-"Porphyrias are a group of rare inherited or acquired disorders of centain enzymes that normally participate in the production of porphyrins and heme.
-They manifest with either neurological complications or skin problems, or occasionally both."
+● Porphyria from Wikipedia.
+"The porphyrias are a group of rare inherited or acquired disorders of certain enzymes that normally participate in the production of porphyrins and heme.
+They manifest with either neurological complications or skin problems or occasionally both."

 ● Learning about Porphyria from genome.gov - NHGRI (National Human Genome Research Institute): What is porphyria?
 What are the signs and symptoms of porphyria?
 How is porphyria diagnosed?
 How is porphyria treated?
 What do we know about porphyria and heredity?
 What triggers a porphyria attack?